 - Free on the first Thursday of the month, 828 RU for combined ticket.

 - European Italy Cafe

 Love this?
-Explore the entire list of things to do in Saint Petersburg before you plan your trip.
+Explore the entire list of places to visit in Saint Petersburg before you plan your trip.

 Fancy a good night's sleep after a tiring day?
 Check out where to stay in Saint Petersburg and book an accommodation of your choice.